Skin Conditions Related to Dry Skin:

 - Outdoor dry air can leave the skin dehydrated and refuge cannot be sought indoors by increasing temperatures during the cold months.
 Indoor heating actually removes even more moisture from your skin.

-- Excessively hot and/or long showers can dry out the natural oils in the skin that help keep it moisturized.
+- Excessively hot and/or long showers can dry out the natural oils in the skin that helps keep it moisturized.

 - Unavoidable skin conditions such as psoriasis and eczema create dry spots in various different areas of the skin.